Paris Saint-Germain FC (women): First league championship and decline

 Olivier Echouafni was named manager in June 2018, while Mendy stayed on as his assistant.
-Paris finished league runners-up in 2018–19 and 2019–20, while losing the French Cup and French Super Cup titles to Lyon as well.
+Paris finished league runners-up in 2018–19 and 2019–20, while losing the Coupe de France and Trophée des Championnes to Lyon as well.
 In Echouafni's third season in charge, PSG ended Lyon's 80-game unbeaten league streak in November 2020 to leapfrog them and go top of the table.
 Once more, Katoto scored the lone goal of a game played behind closed doors at the Parc des Princes.

-The Parisians then held on for a crucial goalless draw away at Lyon and beat Dijon in the final match to win the Première Ligue crown for the first time, ending their rivals' run of 14 consecutive league titles.
-They also ended Lyon's stranglehold on the Champions League with a stunning comeback to prevent their rivals from a sixth consecutive European title.
-PSG were, however, eliminated by Barcelona in the semifinals.
+PSG subsequently secured a crucial goalless draw away to Lyon before defeating Dijon on the final matchday to claim their first Première Ligue title, ending their rivals' run of 14 consecutive league championships.
+They also brought an end to Lyon's dominance in the UEFA Women's Champions League by staging a notable comeback to deny them a sixth consecutive European title, although PSG were later eliminated by Barcelona in the semifinals.